-The epoch assumed for these rates is t_0 , corresponding to the epoch of the transformation parameters.
-It is expected that most of the ITRF velocity associated with a point (the first term in equation (3.35)) is cancelled by the plate motion, given by the last term, so that within NAD83 there is essentially no motion, only residual motion due to local effects.
+Since the IERS-derived transformation parameters for ITRFs are time-dependent, the more general transformation to NAD83 now yields time-dependent coordinates in NAD83.
+However, for the most part these reflect only very small motions within the NAD83 frame.
+In order to determine velocities of control points within NAD83 based on their velocities in the ITRF, one can use equation (3.26).
+It is expected that most of the ITRF velocity associated with a point (the first term in equation (3.26)) is cancelled by the plate motion, given by the last term, so that within NAD83 there is essentially no motion, only residual motion due to local effects.
 For example, those points near a plate boundary (such as near the west coast of the U.S.) have significant motion within NAD83 that is determined by the total motion of ITRF minus the overall plate motion model.

-Recently, NGS updated all NAD83 coordinates of its CORS stations to the epoch 2002.0, and used formula (3.35) to determine the corresponding NAD83 velocities.
-The following procedure can be used to determine 2002.0 coordinates, x, in NAD83 for any point observed by static differential GPS observations, $\Delta x{GPS}(t)$, at some epoch, t, relative to CORS station coordinates, x_0 :
+Recently, NGS updated all NAD83 coordinates of its CORS stations to the epoch 2010.0, and used formula (3.26) to determine the corresponding NAD83 velocities.
+A utility called OPUS11 (On-line User Positioning Service) (Soler and Snay 2004) is offered by NGS to determine 2010.0 coordinates, x, in NAD83 for any point observed by static differential GPS observations.
+For simple examples of how the NAD83 and ITRF coordinates of CORS points are related, see Problem 3.4.2-3.